joereynolds/sql-lint/docs/files/configuration.md

 ### `password`

-The password to the database server.
+The password for the database server.

 ### `port`

-Optional, default it `3306`.

 The port to connect to.

+Optional, default is `3306`.

 ### `ignore-errors`